timmcelreath/resume/README.md

 • **Scaled engineering organization from 25 to 50+ engineers** across 6 teams while improving delivery velocity by 3x through Agile transformation\
 • **Reduced deployment cycle from weekly to multiple daily releases** by implementing CI/CD pipelines, automated testing, and DevOps best practices\
-• **Improved platform reliability from 97% to 99.9% uptime** through microservices migration, comprehensive monitoring, and incident response protocols\
+• **Improved platform reliability from 97% to 99.9% uptime** through improved testing, comprehensive monitoring, and incident response protocols\
-• **Architected microservices migration** from monolithic Ruby on Rails application to distributed Node.js services, improving performance by 200%\
 • **Decreased time-to-market by 60%** for new features by establishing product-engineering collaboration frameworks and removing process bottlenecks\
 • **Implemented comprehensive observability** using DataDog, Prometheus, and custom dashboards, reducing MTTR from hours to minutes\
 • **Built and mentored diverse leadership team**, promoting 5 senior engineers to management roles and achieving 90%+ team retention\